oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/reusing-rcu.md

       weblogic.domainUID=sample-domain1
     ```

-Alternatively, you can use the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/opss_wallet_util.sh -r` command to deploy a local wallet file as a secret (pass `-?` to get this script's command-line arguments and defaults).
+Alternatively, you can use the `kubernetes/samples/scripts/create-weblogic-domain/model-in-image/utils/opss_wallet.sh -r` command to deploy a local wallet file as a secret (pass `-?` to see this script's command-line arguments and defaults).

 See also, [Prerequisites for JRF domain types]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#7-prerequisites-for-jrf-domain-types" >}}).